SOP-MINI/sop-site/content/sop2/lab/l4/index.en.md

 - operator (+,-,*,/)
 - status
 all converted to 32 bit integers in an array.

-Why not the structure?
-{{< answer >}} Unpacked structures are not portable due to different gaps between structure members, in this case using an array is simply easier (see the notes on the beginning of this tutorial). {{< /answer >}}

 Server calculates the results of operation (+,-,*,/) on operands and sends the result back to the client.
 If operation is possible status returned is 1.